The Essence of Fly Fishing

 If you want to make some pictures of a trophy fish or a protected fish which you are going to release later, you have to be very careful to not harm the fish.
 Wrong handling can lead to a much higher death rate of released fish.
 A C&R landing net is a must for someone who wants to make a picture of such a fish.
 Until your fishing buddy is ready to press the button you can leave the fish in the water in the C&R net all the time, lift it for a second to take the picture and release it carefully.
 Never lift a fish by holding it in the gills or head up.
 Especially migrating fish which are full with eggs are very sensitive and it is a must to handle them in the most gentle way.
 The roe is too heavy and the strings that keep it in place inside the fish will break if you hold such a fish head up.
 A female spawner that is lifted this way will not be able to spawn any more.
 If you take pictures of a fish, support it under the pectoral fins and hold it around the tail.
 It you are on your own, you have to be a pro to make such picture.
 Without having a landing net and a camera stand placed in advance you should not even think of making a picture at all.
 The fish will be thankful.

-Even as an avid fly fisher you have to admit that some big rivers are limitted in regard of the use of fly fishing tackle.
+Even avid fly fishers have to admit that some big rivers are limited in regard of the use of fly fishing tackle.
 Most of the owners of such waters pay tribute to this fact and allow other fishing methods, too.
 Be it the target species or the size and depth of a beat, fly fishing has got its limits.
 You can of course bend them in a way that at the end the streamer will be the only remaining part that reminds you of fly fishing.
-To be honest, to pull out fly line (or even only use running line or monofilament) drop it in front of you and throw a 40g streamer by hand in order to catch a danube salmon (hucho hucho) or a marmorata "on fly" has got nothing to do with fly fishing anymore!
+To be honest, to pull out fly line (or even only use running line or monofilament) drop it in front of you and throw a 30-40g streamer either by hand or with the help of a non-active alibi fly line in order to catch a danube salmon (hucho hucho) or a marmorata "on fly" has got nothing to do with fly fishing anymore!
 There are waters and beats which because of there size, depth or wading restrictions do just not fit as fly only waters.
-At beats where the fly cannot be fished correctly anymore I totally agree to Sepp Prager and enjoy using spinning gear, if the regulations allow it.
+At beats where the fly cannot be fished correctly anymore I totally agree to the late Austrian fly fishing icon Sepp Prager who enjoyed using spinning gear, if the regulations allowed it.

 Catch & Release